dvtate/ideas/README.md

 Some project ideas I'd work on if I had more freetime/motivation.
 See other `.md` files and the lists below for specs and ideas.

 ## Useful Software
+- Microsoft excel but with a better way to extend functionality
 - WASM linker: probably difficult because tables
 - Translate code comments to English (ie - vscode translator extension)
 - Automated tool that helps you migrate your code from github to codeberg or some other git hosting platform not owned by M$